spajus/ruby-gamedev-book/09_warming_up.md

 $ ruby 02-warmup/player_movement.rb
 ~~~~~~~~

-See that tank hiding between the bushes, ready to go in 8 directions and blow shit up with that
+See that tank hiding between the bushes, ready to go in 8 directions and blow things up with that
 precisely aimed double cannon?

 ![Tank moving around and aiming guns](images/14-player-movement.png)